Videndum (LON:VID) Stock Price Down 22.3% – Time to Sell?

-Several research analysts recently weighed in on the company.
-Jefferies Financial Group reiterated a “buy” rating and set a GBX 425 ($5.37) price target on shares of Videndum in a research report on Monday, December 16th.
-Shore Capital restated a “hold” rating on shares of Videndum in a research report on Friday, December 13th.
+A number of equities analysts have recently issued reports on VID shares.
+Jefferies Financial Group reiterated a “buy” rating and issued a GBX 425 ($5.37) price target on shares of Videndum in a report on Monday, December 16th.
+Shore Capital reiterated a “hold” rating on shares of Videndum in a report on Friday, December 13th.

 About Videndum